edinburgh-napier/set09121/labs/lab5/pacman1.md

 1. All our scenes inherit from our parent scene class, which contains an `EntityManager` struct called `_entities`
 2. Each `_entities` contains a list that stores `Entity` objects within it, and has it's own internal update() and render() functions
 3. These functions both foreach through that list and call the update() and render() functions on each individual Entity (which must inherit from Entity)
-4. The update() functions do our gameplay work on each Entity, the render() functions call the render function of each Entity which add the appropriate sf::Drawable objects to the `Renderer` queue
+4. The update() functions do our gameplay work on each Entity, the `render()` functions call the render function of each Entity which add the appropriate sf::Drawable objects to the `Renderer` queue
-5. Our GameSystem uses the shared pointer to our active scene and calls update() on it which causes all Entities to be updated as per above
+5. Our `GameSystem` uses the shared pointer to our active scene and calls `update()` on it which causes all entities to be updated as per above
-6. Our GameSystem then calls the `Renderer` render() function, which goes through everything queued up and renders them all!
+6. Our `GameSystem` then calls the `Renderer` render() function, which goes through everything queued up and renders them all!
 7. When we change scene, we just update the active scene, and then a different `EntityManager` with different `_entities` is called... which means different update() functions are called, and different Entities are put on the `Renderer` queue.

 Phew... yeah, it's a bit complicated, and it seems like a lot of work for now, but this will make creating more complicated games later way easier as we've decoupled lots of stuff like sensible developers!